capablemonkey/dwolla-devportal/app/guides/sandbox-setup/01-create-master-account.md

 # Create a master Sandbox account

 In order to use the Sandbox Console tool, you must create a Sandbox account.
 Once you have this account, you can login to the Sandbox Console tool to create and manage accounts in Dwolla’s Sandbox environment and to test transfer states.
-Go to: https://sandbox-uat.dwolla.com/.
+Go to: <a target="_blank" href="https://sandbox-uat.dwolla.com/">sandbox-uat.dwolla.com</a>.

 ![Screenshot of Register screen](/images/sandbox-guide-register.png "Register screen")